DTStack/molecule/README.md

 ## Features

 -   Provides the default IDE Workbench same as the Visual Studio Code
--   Easy to extends the default IDE Workbench via the Extension
+-   Easy to extend the default IDE Workbench via the Extension
 -   Atomic React Components, Easy to customize the IDE UI

----

 ## Installation